PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Indexing-and-Groupby.md

 df.loc[df['Name'].str.endswith("r"), ['District', 'Sector']]
 KeyError: 'the label [Name] is not in the [index]'
 ```
-Unfortunately, this example raises a KeyError since the column <span class="coding">Name </span>was dropped when the df.index was initially created in the following example, Add Index to <span class="coding">DataFrame</span>.
+Unfortunately, this example raises a KeyError since the column <span class="coding">Name </span>was dropped when the <span class="coding">df.index</span> was initially created in the following example, Add Index to <span class="coding">DataFrame</span>.

 Note this error message is truncated here.
-One remedy for the KeyError  is to ‘return’ the <span class="coding">Name </span>column using the .reset_index function illustrated in the example below, Drop <span class="coding">DataFrame</span> Index.
+One remedy for the KeyError  is to ‘return’ the <span class="coding">Name </span>column using the <span class="coding">.reset_index</span> function illustrated in the example below, Drop <span class="coding">DataFrame</span> Index.

 <div class="code-head"><span>code</span> Drop DataFrame Index.py</div>